 - Cyber Security Experts

-Cyber security experts work on improving the security aspects of an organisation’s networks.
+Cyber security experts work on improving the security aspects of an organization’s networks.
 They are responsible for designing, developing, and maintaining security protocols and for thwarting any attempts at attacking the distributed systems and networks of an organization.
 It is possible to become a cybersecurity expert without having a relevant degree in computer science.
 One only requires certifications and experience in the area to become a highly sought-after security expert.
 The average salary of a cyber security expert is around $103,000 a year.

 - UX Researcher